geeeeenccc/WinstarsAI_task/README.md

 ## Results

 Check the `submission.csv` file for the model's inference results.
-You can visualize and analyze the results in the `semantic-segmentation-with-unet-eda.ipynb` notebook.
+The result we got from `semantic-segmentation-unet-advanced-approach.ipynb` notebook, is the main solution for the task.

 ![image](https://github.com/geeeeenccc/WinstarsAI_task/assets/101811004/7bd6b514-1255-46fb-a47d-8c243d9864c0)